shaheenorferoza-design/pythoncode_shaheen/README.md

-Today is the first day of my python learning journey.........
+arithmetic_operators program  explains the use of +,-,*,/ operators.